The Foyer

 Bump Ugly

 The self-taught wing.
 Scrappy, deadpan, blissfully oblivious to the manuals.
-On loan, more or less permanently, from The Coach.
+Catalogued without apology.

 PLATE IV